chelseaisaac/torchtitan-runai-distributed/README.md

 ### Pre-work

-Export your HuggingFace access token in your terminal.
+Export your HuggingFace access token in your terminal:

 ```
 $ export HF_TOKEN="YOUR_HF_TOKEN"